 Zheng is the past President and current Board Member of Chinese American Lawyers of the Bay Area (CALOBA), an organization dedicated to helping Chinese-speaking lawyers and law students in their career development, and the general Chinese American community in understanding their rights and responsibilities in the U.S. She regularly speaks and writes on issues relating to intellectual property, litigation, technology law, and international trade.

-Before joining Rimon, she was at international firm Orrick, Herrington & Sutcliffe LLP where she established and led Orrick’s Drone & UAV practice.
+Before joining Rimon, she worked at the international firm Orrick, Herrington & Sutcliffe LLP where she established and led Orrick’s Drone & UAV practice.